SpoturDeal/RGB-Control-with-ESP32-and-MQTT/README.md

 #### RGB(W) Webinterface
 ![User interface](/RGBW_control.png?raw=true "RGB webinterface")

-If you change a value with teh slider also the color in the colour picker will be updated.
+If you change a value with one the slider also the color in the colour picker will be updated and vice versa.

 The change WiFi button brings the ESP in Acces Point mode.
 If you don't enter a password and send you need to restart the ESP to exit AP mode.